Skip to content

 • Members take responsibility for running the Society, and are encouraged to accept, if offered, an appointment to one of the committees or rôles in the meeting.
 There is no membership fee, but financial contributions depend on what you feel able to give towards the cost of Quaker meetings locally and more widely.

 • You have visited other meetings for worship, either in this area, or when you are away elsewhere.
-They can seem very different, but they are still part of the whole Society.
-It might also be helpful to attend some of the sessions of Quaker Quest (details below).
+They can seem very different, but they are still part of the whole Society of Friends.

 “Our sense of community does not depend on all professing identical beliefs, for it grows from worshipping together, knowing one another, loving one another, accepting responsibilities, sharing and working together.”
-QF&P 10.03
+Quaker Faith and Practise, 10.03

 “Do you give sufficient time to sharing with others in the meeting, both newcomers and long-time members, your understanding of worship, of service, and of commitment to the Society’s witness?
 Do you give a right proportion of your money to support Quaker work?”
-A&Q 20
+Advice and Queries, 20